 Most great-impact papers from AIMR were produced by joint research with other research organizations both in and outside Japan.
-AIMR researchers published 1,852 papers from October 2007 through December 2013.
-Among those, 601 (32.9%) were results from collaborations with domestic research institutions excepting Tohoku University, and 713 (38.5%) were results of international collaboration.
-In other words, 70% or more papers were the results of joint research with organizations in and outside Japan.
-Aside from the fusion research inside the Center, AIMR researchers have carried out numerous joint research projects with other institutions in and outside Japan.
+AIMR researchers published 2,609 papers from October 2007 through December 2015.
+Among those, if we especially focus on the papers produced by international collaboration, 1,130 papers (43.3%) were results of international collaboration.
+Aside from the fusion research inside the Center, AIMR researchers have carried out numerous joint research projects with other institutions, in particular, institutions outside Japan.
 This contributed to not only improving the quality of papers, but also increasing AIMR's international presence.

 2-5.
-Appraisal by society and scientific organizations
+Appraisal by Society and Scientific Organizations